KonradMcClure/SDR_Receiver/README.md

 ## DC Voltage Offset
 ![DC Voltage OFfset Rev 2](/images/Schematics/Rev2_Schem_DCOffset.png)

 Since we didn't want to create a negative supply for our op-amps, we opted for using them with a single supply and giving our signal a DC offset that sits in the middle between the 4.3V supply and ground.
-This ofset was done via a simple voltage divider of two 10k resistors from 4.3V to GND.
+This offset was done via a simple voltage divider of two 10k resistors from 4.3V to GND.

 ## Tayloe Mixer
 ![Tayloe Mixer Rev 2](/images/Schematics/Rev2_Schem_TayloeMixer.png)

 The Tayloe Mixer is a mixer design as seen in [this paper](http://www.norcalqrp.org/files/Tayloe_mixer_x3a.pdf) by Dan Tayloe.
-We chose it due to it's relatively simple and elegant design.
+We chose it due to its relatively simple and elegant design.
 It utilizes a [two-channel SN74CBT multiplexer](http://www.ti.com/lit/ds/symlink/sn74cbt3253.pdf?ts=1591655665924) and a pair of [INA821ID single gain resistor instrumentation amplifiers](http://www.ti.com/lit/ds/symlink/ina821.pdf?HQS=TI-null-null-mousermode-df-pf-null-wwe&DCM=yes&ref_url=https%3A%2F%2Fwww.mouser.com%2F&distId=26).
-To be more specific, Tayloe describes this as a "swtiching integrator," rather than a mixer, since a mixer normally produces both a sum and difference frequency of the RF and LO signals, while this design only produces the difference frequency.
+To be more specific, Tayloe describes this as a "switching integrator," rather than a mixer, since a mixer normally produces both a sum and difference frequency of the RF and LO signals, while this design only produces the difference frequency.
 Acknowledging this, I am going to refer to it as a mixer for simplicity.

 ### Multiplexer
 The [SN74CBT multiplexer](http://www.ti.com/lit/ds/symlink/sn74cbt3253.pdf?ts=1591655665924) acts as a [product detector](https://en.wikipedia.org/wiki/Product_detector), converting the RF signal into four baseband signals.
 The switching speed of the MUX is set by the local oscillator, which is a divide by 4 circuit created from a 2-bit Johnson counter seen below.
 This speed is set to be the RF frequency + 10.7kHz.
 The sampling capacitors shown between the MUX and instrumentation amps will follow the voltage level of the signal while its line's switch is active, and then hold that value while the switch is closed.
 This will occur on four different lines, outputting four bandbase signals at phases of 0°, 90°, 180°, and 270°.

 ### Instrumentation Amplifiers
-The [INA821ID Instrumentation Amplifiers](http://www.ti.com/lit/ds/symlink/ina821.pdf?HQS=TI-null-null-mousermode-df-pf-null-wwe&DCM=yes&ref_url=https%3A%2F%2Fwww.mouser.com%2F&distId=26) act as differencial summers of the 0° and 180° signals, and the 90° and 270° signals.
+The [INA821ID Instrumentation Amplifiers](http://www.ti.com/lit/ds/symlink/ina821.pdf?HQS=TI-null-null-mousermode-df-pf-null-wwe&DCM=yes&ref_url=https%3A%2F%2Fwww.mouser.com%2F&distId=26) act as differential summers of the 0° and 180° signals, and the 90° and 270° signals.
 This is because the information between the two signals within the two pairs are redundant to each other.
-Summing 0° and 180° will get us our In-Phase (I) signal, and summing the 90° and 270° signals will get us our Quadrature (Q) signal.
+Summing 0° and 180° will get us our In-Phase (I) signal and summing the 90° and 270° signals will get us our Quadrature (Q) signal.

 ## Lowpass Filter
 ![Lowpass Filter](/images/Schematics/Rev2_Schem_LowpassFilter.png)